QuEraComputing/bloqade-python/docs/getting_started/usage.md

 In bloqade we use the `.` to separate the different parts of your quantum program.
-The most basic starting point for your program will be the `bloqade.start` object.
+The reason for this is to guide you through how to build a neutral atom simulation.
+If you are using an IDE like PyCharm or VS code you can see the available options for building your program along with the documentation associated with each option.
+Similarly in Jupyter notebook environments you can also access this information via tab completion feature in Jupyter notebooks!
+That being said, we will go through a simple example of how to build a program in bloqade.
+We will start with a simple program that does nothing.

 ```python
 from bloqade import start